highfidelity/hifi_tests/tests/readme.md

 ## Folder Organization
 A single Test Case lives in ONE folder with a mandatory file called test.md or story.md The names of the files in the Test Case folder are simple and generic.

 The full path name of the test case folder (including its parent folders) is representative of the actual feature or aspect tested.
-All the names and folders are lowercase.
+All the files and folders of the path names are:
+- lowercase (even acronyms)
+- singular ('entity', not 'entities')
+- represent a scope of nesting to avoid repetition ('zone', not 'zone_entity')
+- if several word are required, they are separated by '_' ('normal_map', not 'normalMap')

 The organization of the hierarchy is hopefully logical and simple to navigate.
 We will probably have to iterate on this tree organization to find a good naming scheme.

 The initial hierarchy of folders is organized by the various types and sub types of content: